 - Make sure that you did not press the F1 key (the NO SCROLL key on a VT100 series terminal) accidentally. - Press CTRL/T to check the status of your process.
 A status line should appear, indicating the name of the program that is executing and other information.
-If the status line does not appear, the system is probably hung.
-If the status line does appear, the program you are executing may be hung.
-(If you have disabled CTRL/T by entering the command SET NOCONTROL=T or have set the terminal to nobroadcast mode by entering the command SET TERMINAL/NOBROADCAST, this procedure does not work.)
+If the status line does not appear, the program you are executing might be hung.
+(If you have disabled CTRL/T by entering the command SET NOCONTROL=T or have set the terminal to nobroadcast mode by entering the command SET TERMINAL/NOBROADCAST, this procedure does not work.) - Make sure the cable connecting the terminal or monitor to the system box is secure.